GsDevKit/GsDevKit_seaside31/docs/README.md

+### Documentation to the GsDevKit Seaside Project

-### Documentation and installation instructions for the integrated GsDevKit and Seaside environment.
+This directory contains documentation on installing and using the GsDevKit and Seaside environment.

-For information on setting up GsDevKit environments in which seaside is an option see []
+For installation instructions, see [Installation Overview][1]

+[1]: installation/README.md